 3. Vegetative growth

-The vegetative growth phase in butternut squash begins after the seedling stage, when the plant has developed its first true leaves and starts to grow vigorously.
+The vegetative growth phase in butternut begins after the seedling stage, when the plant has developed its first true leaves and starts to grow vigorously.

 During this phase, the plant will focus on developing a strong root system and growing lots of leaves and stems.
 The vegetative growth phase typically lasts for about 4-6 weeks, during which time the plant will grow to its full size and develop a sprawling, vine-like habit.